mattermost/docs/source/administration/compliance-export.rst

 4. Set the export file format to **CSV**.
 5. Choose **Save**.

 The daily compliance export job creates a zip file with a unique job identifier of all messages posted in the last 24 hours.
-Unzip the file to easily transform the CSV format into a desired format for your third-party archive system.
+You can unzip the file to easily transform the default CSV format into a desired format for your third-party archive system.

 For a sample CSV output, `download a CSV export file here <https://github.com/mattermost/docs/blob/master/source/samples/csv_export.zip>`__.